-Cloud node type Internet access by default?
-Details CX-AWS Yes Yes Cloud compute nodes are routed via an sNAT gateway cloud director node.
-They therefore do not normally require assignment of Elastic IPs (section 7.9.1).
+Table 0.7.
+Cloud compute node access to internet Cloud node type Internet access by default?
+Details CX-AWS Yes Cloud compute nodes are routed via an sNAT gateway cloud director node.
+They therefore do not normally require assignment of Elastic IPs (section 6.9.1).
 If assigning an Elastic IP to a node is required, then such a cloud node should be created on the 'public' VPC subnet (by default cloud compute nodes are created on the 'private' VPC subnet).
 To allocate a public IP to a node, the cloud setting allocatepublicip is set to yes before creating the node.
-By default, cloud directors are configured to be allocated public IP addresses: Example [bright92->device[us-east-1-director]->cloudsettings]% get allocatepubl yes CX-Azure Yes Yes Cloud compute nodes use the built-in NAT capabilities of Azure's gate- way when accessing the internet.
-Disabling the security setting causes the security groups to be no longer applied in the cloud director.
-This means anyone with Layer-3 (IP) ac- cess to the cloud director could try to establish a connection to any of the cloud director's ports.
-Therefore, by default for CX-OS, the port se- curity plugin is left disabled, and the port security setting left enabled.
+By default, cloud directors are configured to be allocated public IP addresses: Example [basecm10->device[us-east-1-director]->cloudsettings]% get allocateput yes CX-Azure Yes Cloud compute nodes use the built-in NAT capabilities of Azure's gateway when accessing the internet.
+ICMP from cloud compute nodes to the internet does not work.
+This is because the default Azure gateway does not support it.
+The Load Balancer is a TCP or UDP product for load balancing and port forwarding for these specific IP protocols.
+Load balancing rules and inbound NAT rules are supported for TCP and UDP and not supported for other IP protocols including ICMP.
+If ICMP connectivity to the internet is needed then a public IP must be assigned to the cloud compute node.
 COD-AWS Yes Cloud compute nodes use the head node as an sNAT gateway.
 If the head node is overloaded with network traffic, then an AWS NAT gateway can be added to the VPC, and configure that device to be the default gateway for a private subnet by modifying the routing table of that subnet.
+For HA with COD-AWS, the administrator may wish to create a pri- vate cluster with dedicated network connectivity.
+This can be achieved by disabling creation of a NAT gateway and disabling use of a public shared IP address during setup via TUI (page 28).
 COD-Azure Yes Cloud compute nodes can access the internet via TCP/UDP using the Azure Load Balancer.
 ICMP packets are silently discarded.
 ICMP traffic can only be allowed by associating a public IP address to the compute node.
 Microsoft advises its users to use an alternative to ping for connectivity testing that works using TCP packets, and tries to connect to a specific port.
-COD-OS Yes Cloud compute nodes are routed via an sNAT gateway head node.

-7.8 Passing Kernel Parameters To Cloud Nodes
+6.8 Passing Kernel Parameters To Cloud Nodes